Yoselyn Ortega: Killer Nanny Who Stabbed Two Children To Death In 2012 Will Face The Jury On Monday

 — NewYork (@NewYorkLoving) April 14, 2016

-When the jury starts on Monday at the Manhattan Supreme Court, the children’s’ mother Marina Krim is set to appear as a witness.
+When the jury starts on Monday at the Manhattan Supreme Court, the children’s mother Marina Krim is set to appear as a witness.
 Prosecutors will aim to prove that the killings were premeditated and that Yoselyn had made a calculated and conscious decision to kill both the children.
 Yoselyn’s attorney is expected to counter the prosecution’s argument with an insanity defense.
 They are also likely to claim that the killings were not done consciously and that they were committed when Yoselyn was in the throes of a psychotic episode.

 Yoselyn, who has been in police custody since her arrest in 2012 is likely to spend the rest of her life in prison if she is found guilty of the crimes.